 This group is a part of Hampshire Area.

 Our groups help people to enjoy walking and to protect the places we all love to walk.
 We organise regular walks led by local experts – a great way to get outside, make new friends and discover how walking boosts your fitness, health and happiness.
 You’re very welcome to try walking with us, or to get involved in looking after paths and the countryside.

 We lead nearly 300 walks each year in SE Hampshire/West Sussex, including the South Downs.
 We offer

 - a short (4-6 mile) fairly local walk each Saturday morning,

 - two walks each Sunday - a shorter (5-9 mile) walk, and a longer (9-13) mile walk

 - a 10-12 mile walk each Wednesday,

 - a 14-15 mile walk on the 3rd Wednesday of each month, usually at a faster pace

 - a shorter (6-7 mile) mile walk each Thursday,

-- during the summer months (mid-May to mid-August) we have 4-6 mile evening walks on Tuesdays and Thursdays, usually starting at 7pm.
+- during the summer months (mid-May to mid-August) we have a 4-6 mile evening walk on Tuesdays, usually starting at 7pm.

 The picture at the top of the page shows woodland daffodils in Middleheath Copse, near Graffham, West Sussex - one of our favourite walks in March/April.